practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

-Looking at the above output, we see that `help` prints a string attached to the method that explains what it does and it's syntax.
-Notice also that the return value of the help function is a an instance of `None` meaning that all the help function does is print the method's documentation string or "docstring".
+Looking at the above output, we see that `help` prints a string attached to the method that explains what it does and how it does it.
+Notice also that the return value of the help function is a an instance of `None` meaning that all the help function does is print the method's documentation called a "docstring".
 All objects CAN have docstrings and it is good practice to include them in your programming.
 They're easy to make and greatly improve the readability of your code.
 We'll show how you can write them for your functions when we get there.

-So how do we call a method?
-A first guess might be to call:
+Notice that the docstrings show indicate that the method syntax included parentheses.
+What happens if we ommit the parentheses when trying to use a method?

 **In [31]:**